jonnonz1/nz-statute-book/acts/public/1993/biosecurity-act-1993.md

     (ab) the day observed in the region of a regional council as the anniversary day of the province of which the region forms part; and
     (b) a day in the period commencing on 20 December in any year and ending with 15 January in the following year.
 (2) No goods are an organic material by virtue only of being or containing cardboard, coal, paper, petroleum oil, or a substance derived from coal or petroleum oil.
-(3) For the purposes of this Act any organism may be specified, whether in a pest management strategy or for any other purpose, by reference to—
+(3) For the purposes of this Act any organism May be specified, whether in a pest management strategy or for any other purpose, by reference to—
   (a) its scientific name; or
   (b) the name of a disease it causes; or
   (c) both.